zzubzq/apidocs/source/index.html.md

 * `POST /wapi/v3/sub-account/transfer.html`
 * `GET /wapi/v3/sub-account/assets.html`

-The WAPI endpoints have been removed from Binance API Documentation.To ensure your trading strategies are not affected, all API users are encouraged to upgrade trading bots to SAPI endpoints as soon as possible.
+The WAPI endpoints have been removed from Zzubzq API Documentation.To ensure your trading strategies are not affected, all API users are encouraged to upgrade trading bots to SAPI endpoints as soon as possible.

 ---